 top of page

-I teach 3 in person group classes each week.
+I teach 3 group classes each week.
 If you'd like a midweek evening class, try my Wednesday evening class in St Saviour's Church Hall, Grand Drive, Raynes Park, London, SW20 9DY or my Thursday evening class in St James Church Hall, Martin Way, Wimbledon Chase/Merton Park, London, SM4 4AR.
 Or start your weekend well with my Saturday morning class in St Saviour's Church Hall.
 Please click here for details of all the classes.

 Instagram